SCUT-DLVCLab/MCS-Bench/README.md

 ## Data Acquisition Method

 The MCS-Bench dataset is only available for non-commercial research purposes.
 Scholars or organizations interested in using the MCS-Bench dataset are required to fill out this [application form](Application_Form_for_Using_MCS-Bench.docx) and send it to us via email.
-When submitting the application form, please list or attach 1-2 papers you have published in the past 6 years to demonstrate that you (or your team) are conducting research in the field of ancient texts.
+When submitting the application form, please list or attach 1-2 papers you have published in the past 6 years to demonstrate that you (or your team) are conducting research in the field of Classical Chinese Studies.
 Once we receive and approve your application, we will provide a download link and extraction password.
 All users must comply with the usage terms; failure to do so will result in the revocation of authorization.

 ## Inference